Hariklk/Hariklk/README.md

-Hi, I'm Hari Ranger — a passionate B.Tech student specializing in Artificial Intelligence and Data Science.
+Hi, I'm Hari  — a passionate B.Tech student specializing in Artificial Intelligence and Data Science.
 I'm currently focusing on building skills in Machine Learning, Deep Learning, and Data Analytics.
 I enjoy solving real-world problems using code and turning ideas into practical solutions.

 🔧 Tech Stack